 The Philippines has a vibrant media sector.
 Ownership has been predominantly private and freedom of the press is guaranteed by the Constitution.
 The first television broadcast was in 1953.
 There are six free-to-air nationwide television networks.
-Cable TV was launched as long ago as 1969, but it has only been in recent years that it has really started to grow, substantially boosted by the prospect of bundling broadcasting with Internet, telephony and other services.
-This report provides a broad overview of the Philippines television broadcasting market.
+Cable TV was launched as long ago as 1969, but it has only been in recent years that it has really started to grow, substantially boosted by the prospect of bundling broadcasting with internet, telephony and other services.
+This report also provides a broad overview of the Philippines television broadcasting market.

 Companies covered in this report include:

 PLDT, Smart Communications, Talk ‘N Text (TNT), Red Mobile (CURE), Globe Telecom, Digitel, Extelcom, Bayantel, MultiMedia Telephony, AZ Communications Network.

 PLDT, MediaQuest, MediaScape, Sky Cable, Home Cable, Destiny Cable, ABS-CBN Broadcasting Corporation, Associated Broadcasting Corporation.